BanyanCo/NEAR-Bounty-Board/README.md

 # How to Submit A Bounty
-Please submit your bounty (make sure to go to nearhacks.com / contact to talk to the sponsorship coordinator first) as a Github Issue in the following format
+Please submit your bounty (make sure to go to nearhacks.com / contact to talk to the sponsorship coordinator first) as a Github Issue [BOUNTY REQUEST] in the following format
 _________
-Bounty Name
+## Bounty Name
+> Name your bounty, this should be short

+## Bounty Description
+> Describe your bounty here in detail.
+This should be the longest portion of the application

-Hacker House / Dedadline
+## Hacker House / Deadline
+> Which hacker house/ hackathon and deadline date are you submitting this bounty for

-Bounty Amount
+## Bounty Amount
+> How much in total bounty in USD will you be giving out

+## NUmber of Winners
+> How many prizes will be awarded

-Currency Amount
+## Currency
+> What is the currency you will be distribution on; Ex; x token on X blockchain (preferabley NEAR)

-Sponsorship Agreement
+## Sponsorship Agreement
+> Have you already discussed this bounty with the NEAR HACKS sponsorship coordinator nearhacks.com/contact)

-Sponsoring Organization
+## Sponsoring Organization
-Bounty Description
+> Put the name and website of the sponsoring organization

-Rules
+## Rules
+> Put rules and ellgibility submissions for this bounty.

-Github User Names of Judges
+## Github User Names of Judges
+> Put the username of judge